haxtheweb/edtechjoker/draft-outline.md

 # 11.2
 - Class is discussion time to answer some questions of each other and compare work
+- You'll have some questions to ask of each other and post as evidence of class discussion on Teams

 # 11.3
 Open office hours